Baqend/guide/src/topics/rest-api/index.md

 ### Update

-To update a Object execute a PUT-request with the updated JSON to `https://<app-name>.app.baqend.com/v1<id>`.
+To update the object with ID `<id>`, send a PUT request with the updated JSON to `https://<app-name>.app.baqend.com/v1/<class-name>/<id>`.
-The `id` is the field `id` in the JSON which will be returned after creating an object.
-If you only want to update the object, when the version on the server has not been changed, set the `if-match` header to your current version.
+If you set the `if-match` header to your current version of the object, the update will only be executed if this version is still up-to-date.
+Thus, you can prevent accidentally overwriting changes made by others.

-Request Method: `PUT`
+Request method: `PUT`

 Request URL: `https://<app-name>.app.baqend.com/v1/db/Message/0d2c40a1-54f4-4838-9f3e-48bbe6d82eb9`

-Request Headers:
+Request headers:
 ````
 accept: application/json
 content-type: application/json
 if-match: 1
 ````

-Request Body:
+Request body:
 ````js
 {
   "text": "New Message",